RAGRouter-Bench: A Dataset and Benchmark for Adaptive RAG Routing: Introduction

 \section{Introduction}

-LLMs are prone to hallucinations when confronted with specialized domains, evolving facts, or long-tail information needs \citep{ji2023survey, mallen2023trust}.
-These challenges have motivated the emergence of Retrieval-Augmented Generation (RAG), which has come to underpin modern question answering, creative generation, document summarization, and multi-hop reasoning \citep{gao2023survey}.
-RAG typically follows a two-stage pipeline.
-It identifies query-relevant evidence from external corpora, and combined with the query to feed into an LLM-based generator, yielding factual and faithful responses \citep{lewis2020rag, guu2020realm}.
-In practice, retrieval constitutes the primary bottleneck in RAG, as it not only defines the information boundary \citep{cao2024retrieval}, but also dominates the system's computational overhead \citep{jin2024flashrag}.
+While LLMs are prone to hallucinations in specialized or evolving domains \citep{ji2023survey, mallen2023trust}, retrieval-augmented generation (RAG) has emerged to provide factual and faithful grounding through a two-stage ``retrieve-then-generate'' pipeline \citep{lewis2020rag, guu2020realm, gao2023survey}.
+Recent efforts have demonstrated that retrieval constitutes the primary bottleneck in RAG \citep{jin2024flashrag}, as it not only defines the information boundary \citep{cao2024retrieval} but also dominates the system's computational overhead \citep{jin2024flashrag}, making the strategic selection of RAG paradigms critical.

-Existing RAG paradigms can be viewed as an evolution of retrieval strategies \citep{gao2023survey}.
-NaiveRAG relies on similarity-based retrieval over unstructured text chunks, favoring efficiency for factoid QA and summarization \citep{karpukhin2020dense}.
-GraphRAG adopts graph retrieval to enable multi-hop reasoning \citep{edge2024graphrag}, while HybridRAG further combines complementary signals such as vector and graph retrieval \citep{sarmah2024hybridrag}.
-IterativeRAG dynamically invokes retrieval modules based on intermediate states, trading efficiency for improved reasoning capability \citep{asai2024selfrag}.
-Together, these paradigms turn retrieval into a multi-criteria decision problem, highlighting the necessity of \textbf{Adaptive RAG Routing} \citep{jeong2024adaptiverag, tang2025mbarag}.
+Existing RAG paradigms represent an evolution of retrieval strategies \citep{gao2023survey}.
+NaiveRAG relies on similarity-based retrieval for efficient factoid QA and summarization \citep{karpukhin2020dense}, while GraphRAG adopts graph retrieval to enable multi-hop reasoning \citep{edge2024graphrag, gutierrez2024hipporag, he2024gretriever, sun2024think}.
+HybridRAG integrates complementary vector and graph retrievals \citep{sarmah2024hybridrag}, whereas IterativeRAG dynamically invokes retrieval modules to enhance reasoning at the cost of efficiency \citep{asai2024selfrag}.
+Together, their distinct strengths and resource demands turn retrieval into a multi-criteria decision problem, highlighting the necessity of adaptive RAG routing \citep{jeong2024adaptiverag, tang2025mbarag}.